Board Nomination – Frequently Asked Questions (FAQ)

 - Voting members of the Board shall collectively have extensive experience or ability in club sailing, community sailing (non-club), sail training/education, youth sailing, sailboat racing, race administration, cruising, offshore sailing and sailing industry experience, and the Board shall include three or more Sailor Athletes.

 - All Board members shall have the highest personal and professional integrity, shall have demonstrated governance ability and judgment, and shall be most effective in conjunction with other members of the Board and in collectively serving the long-term interests of US Sailing.

 What were some of the other considerations when selecting the candidates?

 The Nominating Committee sought geographic representation from the East Coast, Midwest, South and West Coast as well as a mix of sailing types.
 The Nominating Committee also considers the need to develop candidates for nomination as President.
 Although past service on the Board is not required for nomination as President, it is obviously valuable experience.
 Business experience, understanding financial matters and being able to raise funds are also valued traits.

 Willingness to serve is an important consideration as Board members must pay their own way to US Sailing meetings and other functions in which they choose to participate.
 In addition, the candidates must choose between serving on the Board and representing their own sailing interests to US Sailing, as the Bylaws require that Board members give up any US Sailing committee chairmanships.

 How does the Nominating Committee decide how many candidates to nominate?

-The bylaws require that at least one candidate is nominated for each open board seat.
-The Nominating committee may nominate more than one person per opening.
-US Sailing members can also make nominations at the National Conference.
+The Bylaws require that at least one candidate is nominated for each open board seat.
+The Nominating Committee may nominate more than one person per opening.
+US Sailing members can also make nominations at the Annual Meeting.